the witches tarot-queen of wands

-To show her great control over this Primeval Fire, the Queen of Wands of the Thoth Tarot, sits on a Throne of flames, one hand resting on a leopard and one hand holding the Thyrsus-Wand of Dionysus.
+To show her great control over this Primeval Fire, the Queen of Wands of the Thoth Tarot, sits on a Throne of flames, one hand resting on a leopard and one hand holding the Thyrsus-Wand of Dionysus, representing the mysteries of Dionysus.
 Here the leopard represents the ferocity of fire under the on-hands control of the Queen; as the leopard is symbolic combination of Dark fire/ shadow side of light fire, the dark fire (energy) showing through the light fire as dark spots.
 The Wand, also a symbol of Will, indicates that she is also able to direct the Force she has tamed.
 This wand is also topped with a cone, hinting at the mysteries of Bacchus/ Dionysus and the pineal gland.
 The Thyrsus, a fennel wand with cone tip, was also used as a weapon by the Maenads who would strike the genitals of their attendant satyrs.
 It was said that the touch of the Thyrsus would turn water into wine.
 Hence, the usual vase picture of Dionysus pissing wine into a Vase, would be the reason for genital striking.

 Mythology aside, this is a picture of the Queen of fire, known as Hel, Hele, Helaine and/or Helen.
 She is a noteworthy beauty, of great passion and can turn a man's blood into wine.
 Here,the Elemental Power of Fire is a character trait.